-Registration open for Third Party Screening for Family Arbitration required online training on July 23rd noon to 2 pm.
+Registration open for Third Party Screening for Family Arbitration required online training on March 25 1 pm to 3 pm.

 Our FDRP Med is fully recognized by Ontario’s Ministry of the Attorney General for court connected mediation services.
 And we offer a community of professionals in all areas in which you may wish to build your practice.
 And your training towards the FDRP Med will take you part way to your other designations, the benefits of your FDRP Med are clear.

 Our FDRP Arb is Ontario’s leading family arbitration designation.
 Join our community of industry leaders to be confident that your standards of practice are current; learn from experts with years of experience; and network with leading professionals from diverse fields to build your arbitration reputation and practice.